 It’s a fairly liberal city.
 People stay out late and there’s a decent nightlife scene going on here.
 It’s fun and people are friendly.

-But like most cities in the world, being aware your surroundings will help you stay safe.
+But like most cities in the world, being aware of your surroundings will help you stay safe.
 Pickpockets, street beggars, and scams are less likely to affect an alert traveler.

 But overall?
 Yes, Istanbul is safe.

-16 Top Safety Tips for Traveling to Istanbul
+16 Istanbul Safety Tips

 There may be a bit of a terrorist threat in Istanbul, but in general, when it comes to safety in Istanbul you’ll be fine.
 It’s super ready for tourists.
 And you’ll be even finer if you travel smartly, use your street smarts and common sense to make sure you avoid potentially dodgy situations.
-But since you can never overprepare, here are a few tips for keeping safe in Istanbul.
+But since you can never over-prepare, here are a few tips for keeping safe in Istanbul.

 - Keep your belongs close to you in tourist areas – this is where pickpockets operate